vicli13/plus-also-studio-ai/README.md

 - Upload any product image (e.g. can of beer, item of clothing, etc.)
 - Enter a creative prompt to modify the image
-- Select aspect ratio: `1:1`, `16:9`, `9:16`
+- Select aspect ratio: `1:1`, `3:2`, `2:3`
-- Uses GPT-4o Vision to interpret the image and DALL·E 3 to generate a modified version
+- Uses GPT-4o Vision to interpret the image and GPT-Image-1 (latest model) to generate a modified version
 - Download the generated image
-- Fully responsive, clean, and animated UI (built with Tailwind CSS)
+- Fully responsive, clean, and animated UI (built with Tailwind CSS), compatible on mobile too

 ---